Non-uniform Stability of Damped Contraction Semigroups: Frequency domain criteria for resolvent bounds and non-uniform stability

-\begin{remark} It is easy to see from the proofs of Theorems~\ref{thm:HautustoResgrowth} and~\ref{thm:WPtoRG} that if the assumptions are satisfied only for $\abs{s}\geq s_0$ for some $s_0>0$, then $i\R\setminus (-is_0,is_0)\subset \rho(A-BB^\ast)$ and the resolvent estimate will hold for $\abs{s}\geq s_0$.
-The same comment applies to the results in the remaining part of this section.
-Since the non-uniform decay rate is determined only by the resolvent norms for large values of $\abs{s}$, this property is especially useful in situations where $i\R\subset \rho(A-BB^\ast)$ is already known or can be shown using other methods. \end{remark}
+\begin{remark} It is easy to see from the proofs of Theorems~\ref{thm:HautustoResgrowth} and~\ref{thm:WPtoRG} that if the assumptions are satisfied only for $\abs{s}\geq s_0$ for some $s_0>0$, then $i\R\setminus (-is_0,is_0)\subseteq \rho(A_B)$ and the resolvent estimate will hold for $\abs{s}\geq s_0$.
+The same comment applies to the results in the remainder of this paper.
+Since the non-uniform decay rate is determined only by the resolvent norms for large values of $\abs{s}$, this property is useful in situations where $i\R\subseteq \rho(A_B)$ is already known or can be shown using other methods. \end{remark}